ChrisTimbol/nextchat/README.md

 ## Chat App

 ## Motivation
-I wanted to learn more about the backend and websockets/socket.io
+I wanted to learn more about the backend and how to use websockets with socket.io

 ## What I Learned
 - websockets  can make a quick low-latency, bidirectional and event-based communication between client and server